kidozen/kido-android/README.md

 Check your Android sdk path settings.
 If you have some conflict remember you can specify it in the "android.sdk.path" element in the pom.xml file

-To run your tests simply run the following command in a terminal
+To run the integration tests simply run the following command in a terminal

-	mvn clean test
+	mvn test -Dsettings="settings.json"

-or

-	mvn verify

-To create the .jar library file run the following command in a terminal

-    mvn package

-... and copy the file kz.client.jar from the `target` folder
+##Create the documentation

-To create the documentation in html format run the following command in a terminal
+To create the documentation in html format run the following command in a terminal and check the  `target` folder

     mvn javadoc:javadoc